nyakegogi/Diabetespredictor/README.md

 # MwishoWangu
- This is Django Framework for AI deployment
+ This is a Django web application.To open the web application you can use the following link:https://mwishowangu.herokuapp.com/
+ The application uses Django framework.